urodelus/urocoin/Protocole.md

 ##### Definition

-A self certification is the act, for a given public key's owner, to sign an identifier *he considers it reflects his identity*.
+A self certification is the act, for a given Clé publique's owner, to sign an identifier *he considers it reflects his identity*.
 Doing a self-certification is extacly like saying:

 > « This identity refers to me ! »